-Changes in this permit include the recalculation of Ammonia as N and the addition of final limits for Dissolved Oxygen.
+Changes in this permit include the recalculation of Ammonia as N limits based on new information derived from discharge monitoring reports and Instream monitoring was removed from the permit.
 See Part VI of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
-Special conditions were updated to include the requirement to submit compliance monitoring data electronically via the eDMR system; the removal of general criteria as a special condition as the permit writer evaluated each narrative statement in Part VI - Effluent Limits Determination for reasonable potential to cause or contribute to an excursion of the criteria and established numeric effluent limitations where necessary;

-and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 10.
+Special conditions were updated to include the addition of the reporting of Non-detects, requirement to submit compliance monitoring data electronically via the eDMR system; the removal of general criteria as a special condition as the permit writer evaluated each narrative statement in Part VI - Effluent Limits Determination for reasonable potential to cause or contribute to an excursion of the criteria and established numeric effluent limitations where necessary; and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 10.
+Also, Crooked Creek was listed as a (C) stream in the last permit but is actually a (P) stream, the permit writer has corrected the receiving stream information in this permit.
+The BOD effluent concentrations are established so as to not impair water quality in the 0.6 mile reach in Crooked Creek between the outfall location and the confluence with Cuivre River.